aliencaocao/netease_cloudmusic_discord_rpc/README.md

 Run the commands in build.txt.

 # Debugging mode
-Make a file named `Make a file named` in working directory, and the program will run in debugging mode and print logs to this file.
+Make a file named `debug.log` in working directory, and the program will run in debugging mode and print logs to this file.

 Inspired by https://github.com/Kxnrl/NetEase-Cloud-Music-DiscordRPC